operator-framework/operator-sdk/doc/user/olm-catalog/generating-a-csv.md

-# Generating a Cluster Service Version (CSV) with Operator SDK
+# Generating a ClusterServiceVersion

 This document describes how to manage the following lifecycle for your Operator using the SDK's [`operator-sdk generate csv`][generate-csv-cli] command:

-- **Generate your first release** - encapsulate the metadata needed to install your Operator and configure the permissions it needs from the generated SDK files.
+- **Generate your first release** - encapsulate the metadata needed to install your Operator with the [Operator Lifecycle Manager][olm] and configure the permissions it needs from the generated SDK files.
-- **Upgrade your Operator** - Carry over any customizations you have made and ensure a rolling update to the next version of your Operator.
+- **Update your Operator** - apply any updates to Operator manifests made during development.
-- **Refresh your CRDs** - If a new version has updated CRDs, refresh those definitions within the CSV automatically.
+- **Upgrade your Operator** - carry over any customizations you have made and ensure a rolling update to the next version of your Operator.

 **Note:** `operator-sdk generate csv` only officially supports Go Operators.
 Ansible and Helm Operators will be fully supported in the future.
 However, `generate csv` _may_ work with Ansible and Helm Operators if their project structure aligns with that described below.